 Maybe you find an article that’s well-written but stops short of covering the whole topic.
 Perhaps it also lacks pictures and external links.

-Go with High-Value Formats
+Go With High-Value Formats

-A lot of content gets ignored, but there are some types that, regardless of the subject matter, receive more attention than the others.
+A lot of content gets ignored, but there are some types that, regardless of the subject matter, receive more attention than others.

 Regular blog articles perform OK, but the following formats tend to blow them away in terms of views: